1986 United States bombing of Libya: Origins

 President Ronald Reagan consults bipartisan Congressional leaders about the strike.

 Libya represented a high priority for President Ronald Reagan shortly after his 1981 inauguration.
-Libyan leader Muammar Gaddafi was firmly anti-Israel and had supported Resistance organizations in the Palestinian territories and Syria.
+Libyan leader Muammar Gaddafi was firmly anti-Israel and had supported militant groups in the Palestinian territories and Syria.
 There were reports that Libya was attempting to become a nuclear power and Gaddafi's occupation of Chad, which was rich in uranium, was of major concern to the United States.
 Gaddafi's ambitions to set up a federation of Arab and Muslim states in North Africa were alarming to U.S. interests.
-Furthermore, then-U.S. Secretary of State Alexander Haig wanted to take proactive measures against Gaddafi because he had been using former Central Intelligence Agency (CIA) operatives (most notably Edwin P. Wilson and Frank E. Terpil) to help set up terrorist camps.
+Furthermore, then-U.S. Secretary of State Alexander Haig wanted to take proactive measures against Gaddafi because he had been using former Central Intelligence Agency (CIA) operatives (most notably Edwin P. Wilson and Frank E. Terpil) to help set up militia camps.

 After the December 1985 Rome and Vienna airport attacks, which killed 19 and wounded approximately 140, Gaddafi indicated that he would continue to support the Red Army Faction, the Red Brigades, and the Irish Republican Army as long as the European governments allegedly “supported anti-Gaddafi Libyans.”

 After years of occasional skirmishes with Libya over Libyan territorial claims to the Gulf of Sidra, the United States contemplated a military attack to strike targets within the Libyan mainland.
 In March 1986, the United States, asserting the 12 nmi limit to territorial waters according to international law, sent a carrier task force to the region.
-Libya responded with aggressive counter-maneuvers on 24 March that led to a naval engagement in the Gulf of Sidra.
+Libya responded with counter-maneuvers on the 24 March that led to a naval engagement in the Gulf of Sidra.

-On 5 April 1986, alleged Libyan agents bombed "La Belle" nightclub in West Berlin, killing three people, including two U.S. servicemen and a Turkish woman, and injuring 229 people, including 79 Americans.
+On 5 April 1986, Libyan agents bombed "La Belle" nightclub in West Berlin, killing three people, including two U.S. servicemen and a Turkish woman, and injuring 229 people, including 79 Americans.
 West Germany and the United States obtained cable transcripts from Libyan agents in East Germany who were involved in the attack.

 More detailed information was retrieved years later when Stasi archives were investigated by the reunited Germany.
 Libyan agents who had carried out the operation from the Libyan embassy in East Germany were identified and prosecuted by Germany in the 1990s.